 Following on from that, Vivian was cast in three of his 1992 movies – Casino Tycoon II, Royal Tramp and Royal Tramp II.
-As for Winnie, she would eventually be cast in two of his 1993 movies: Legend of the Liquid Sword and Future Cops – both featured Aaron Kwok (郭富城) in protagonistic roles.
+As for Winnie, she would eventually be cast in two of his 1993 movies: Legend of the Liquid Sword and Future Cops – both showcased Aaron Kwok (郭富城) in protagonistic roles.
 It’s also surprising that Jing did not bankroll a Cat.
 III equivalent to Charlie’s Angels with Charlie Cho Cha-Lee (曹查理) playing Charlie or Charlie Yeung (楊采妮) playing the female Charlie.
 It’s more surprising that Diana wasn’t cast in more international productions given that Chinese Chocolate won awards at the Palm Springs and Tokyo film festivals.

 Upon meeting the starlet, the aforenamed Raymond tried to negotiate an exclusive contract – she would be obligated to shoot 6 movies with his Mandarin Films Ltd. company within a 2 year period.
 She rejected him.